jgaryi/E115_BirdWatchingApp/README.md

 The dataset consists of nine integrated text files (one per species) and forty-seven bird images.

 **3. For the Remote Sensing Model**
-We obtained time series data of remote sensing Landsat images, detailing global forest extent and annual change from 2000 to 2023, from source (9), along with more than 20,000 georeferenced data from previous locations where the nine species were observed since the early 1980s, although without audio recordings, as provided by source (3).
+We obtained more than 20,000 georeferenced data from previous locations where the nine species were observed since the early 1980s, although without audio recordings, from source [**3**](https://ebird.org/home).
+We will obtain (time series) data from remote sensing images, detailing forest extent and annual change and other habitat and biodiversity characteristics from source [**9**](https://developers.google.com/earth-engine/datasets).

 <br>
-All data is stored in a private Google Cloud Storage Bucket (https://console.cloud.google.com/storage/browser/acoustic_monitoring_project;tab=objects?hl=en&project=gen-lang-client-0083231133&prefix=&forceOnObjectsSortingFiltering=false)
+The data for the acoustic model and LLM-RAG model is stored in a private Google Cloud Storage Bucket (https://console.cloud.google.com/storage/browser/acoustic_monitoring_project;tab=objects?hl=en&project=gen-lang-client-0083231133&prefix=&forceOnObjectsSortingFiltering=false), while remote sensing and geo-referenced data is is stored in Google Earth Engine, a cloud-based platform for geospatial data processing and analysis.